caltechlibrary/dataset/how-to/how-attachments-work.md

 the EPrint XML should their JSON needs change in the future.

-This raises questions of how to keep things simple while supporting an arbitrary number of attatchments for JSON object document?
+This raises questions of how to keep things simple while supporting an arbitrary number of attachments for JSON object document?
 How do you handle versioning when some types of collections need it for attachments and others don't?